aridoza/foundational-java/functional-programming-lesson/03-functional-interfaces/README.md

 ## Introduction - Supplier
-Supplier is a built-in functional interface that accepts no input and gives an output.
+Supplier is a built-in functional interface that accepts no inputs and produces a generic output.

-Functional Interface looks like:
+The Functional Interface for the _Supplier_ interface looks like:

     @FunctionalInterface
     public interface Supplier<T> {